 "And a fine major work it is." —Arthur McMaster, Department of English, Converse College, Spartanburg, South Carolina; Contributing Editor, Poets' Quarterly (Spring 2015), in "My Odyssey as an Epic Poet: Interview with Frederick Glaysher."

 "To put this in context, in my view the last complete and true epic poem in the English Language was Paradise Lost written by John Milton in the 17th century, and apart from that poem there are only two others: the anonymous Beowulf from old English, and the unfinished Faerie Queen by Edmund Spenser from the 16th century...
 Glaysher is really an epic poet and this is an epic poem!
 One can hardly congratulate him enough, then, on this achievement, since it has been so long awaited...
 One fabulous quality of this poem is its clarity and luminous quality.
 I love the fact that despite the wide ranging topographical and lexical references this poem is easy to understand and follow: it is a poet writing for people, not one trying to be clever, and not one concealing their lack of poetry in obfuscation.
 Glaysher has written a masterpiece...
-I strongly recommend Frederick Glaysher’s poem." —James Sale (UK), The Society of Classical Poets
+I strongly recommend Frederick Glaysher’s poem and hope he will find a larger readership for it." —James Sale (UK), The Society of Classical Poets

 "This Great Poem promises to be the defining Epic of the Age and will be certain to endure for many Centuries.
 Frederick Glaysher uses his great Poetic and Literary Skills in an artistic way that is unique for our Era and the Years to come.
 I strongly recommend this book to all those who enjoy the finest Poetry.
 A profound spiritual message for humanity." —Alan Jacobs, Poet Writer Author, President Ramana Maharshi Foundation UK